ArnabMandal457/PETV83L-Arnab-Mandal-Backdoor-script-using-Netcat-Python-and-Windows-bat-file/README.md

 - ☑️ No persistence (we prank, not haunt)
 - ☑️ No data theft or spying (we ain’t the NSA)
-- ☑️ No real damage — only digital therapy sessions
+- ☑️ No real damage, only digital therapy sessions
 - ☑️ Reveal the prank soon (or your karma will download a reverse shell on you)
 - ☑️ Never use on someone without **consent** (seriously, don’t be that guy)